IBM 2991: Think Magazine articles

+Usage by the former Shah of Iran

+After the former Shah travelled to Panama in 1979, oncologist Dr. Jeane Hester of the M. D. Anderson Hospital and Tumor Institute in Houston was engaged to help treat his cancer and convinced IBM to supply an IBM 2991 blood cell washer and an IBM 2997 blood cell separator to support this.
+IBM sent an engineer named Pete Greco to install the machines, but on arrival at Gorgas Hospital he found the 2997 was missing a pump mounting pin.
+After Hester and Greco tried to repair the machine without it, Greco had to fly back to Miami to get the required part.
+While they then succeeded in getting the machine working, the surgery was postponed following a dispute between the American and Panamanian medical teams over who would control the operation.
+This was not resolved and the former Shah later left for Egypt.

 Methodology

 The machine works by spinning a unit of blood in its centrifuge with various concentrations of saline solution.
 The machine spins the red cells in a circular bag and then uses a hydraulic system to express out saline, plasma, glycerol used in the freezing process, and unwanted plasma proteins.
+The process also resulted in a reduction in allergic reactions and fevers.

 The blood is washed in a special, single-use washing kit with a circular bag and five tubing lines branching from a central tube from the circular bag.
 These lines are inserted into the unit of blood to be processed, saline solutions, or an attached waste bag.
 The washed blood can be labeled in the circular bag or transferred into a more traditionally shaped blood storage bag.
 Because the washing process creates an open system, red blood cells washed with this machine expire after 24 hours when kept at 1-6 °C and platelets after 4 hours when kept at 20-24 °C.

 Current use

+In 1984, IBM Biomedical Systems announced they were selling IBM’s blood-processing equipment and assets to Cobe Laboratories.
 The machine is now manufactured and supported by Terumo BCT and sold as the COBE® 2991 cell Processor.
 It is still in use as of 2025 in blood banks for washing red blood cell units, however Terumo has announced that the machine, and its disposable supplies, is sunsetting by the year 2029.